All Life is Problem Solving

 We can, however, resolve many problems simply by changing our perspectives and principles.
 Emotions, such as anger, envy, and selfishness, are impediments to solving any predicament, but two of our worst enemies are fear and doubt.
 Fears and doubts inhibit our ability to seek a solution because the inner Spirit cannot penetrate a mind riddled with senseless fear or faithless doubt.

 Set your mind at work to solve its problems; teach your intellect to work for you; refuse longer to be dominated by fear like an unthinking animal.
-130:6.3

 – The Urantia Book

 Faith never shuns the problem-solving duty of mortal living.
-101:8.3

 – The Urantia Book

-Finding the best solutions to problems requires changing the way we look at life, humanity, the cosmos, spirituality, and God.
-It requires an open mind receptive to spirit realities and new discoveries; it requires faith in the goodness and wisdom of God to guide us in the right direction; and it requires the recognition that we truly are privileged children of God, a privilege that entails our willful acceptance of the responsibilities and duties rooted in spiritual living and cosmic consciousness.
+Finding the best solutions to problems requires changing the way we look at life, at humanity, the cosmos, spirituality, and God.
+It requires an open mind receptive to spirit realities and fresh discoveries; it requires faith in the goodness and wisdom of God to guide us in the right direction; and it requires the recognition that we truly are privileged children of God, a privilege that entails our willful acceptance of the responsibilities and duties rooted in spiritual living and cosmic consciousness.

 What Is Divine Problem Solving?

-The advantage of this technique is that you begin to see your problems more objectively by imagining how God and the angels would view them.
+The advantage of this method is that you begin to see your problems more objectively by imagining how God and the angels would view them.
 It is looking at a problematic situation from a detached viewpoint and then evaluating it with spiritual values set within a cosmological context—the bigger picture.

 God and his assistants are always here to help you, but this doesn’t exempt you from acting.
 You are the one who must learn to think and organize your thoughts.
-It is up to you to learn how to focus your mind on a particular problem, to break it down to salient factors, to approach it from different angles, and finally to assess it.
+It is up to you to learn how to focus your mind on a particular problem, break it down into salient factors, approach it from different angles, and finally assess it.
 Spiritual forces are here to guide you and inspire you, but they can’t make the journey for you.
 It requires effort on your part, but it is always an honest and praiseworthy personal achievement.

 Continuous effort – not strength or intelligence – is the key to unlocking our potential.